JonathanGribe/Technical-Documentation/azure_static_webpage.md

-# Building a Static Web Page through Azure Blob Storage
+# Deploying a Static Web Page through Azure Blob Storage

 ## Introduction
 In this lab, you will learn how to host a simple static website using **Azure Blob Storage**.
 Azure Blob Storage is a cloud-based service that allows you to store files such as HTML, CSS, and JavaScript, and make them accessible over the internet.
 By the end of this exercise, you will have a working static web page hosted directly from Azure.